This vignette provides a brief introduction to the

 # Step 3/6: Stockpiling assessment...

-# Step 4/6: Common package duration calculation was not selected in the parameters; skipping this step.
+# Step 4/6: Common package duration calculation was not selected in function call; skipping this step.

 # Step 5/6: Preparing drug use periods...